tox-wtf/vagrant/CONTRIBUTING.md

 > References: #122, #556

 ### Commit Types
-- auto:     automatic commits made by vagrant
+- auto:     automatic commits made by Vat
 - chore:    changes to auxiliary files
 - docs:     changes to any documentation
 - feat:     a new feature or package